platformio/platformio-docs/librarymanager/config.rst

 *Optional* | Type: ``Object``

-Explain PlatformIO Library Crawler which content from the repository/archive should be exported as "source code" of the library.
-This option is useful if need to exclude extra data (test code, docs, images, PDFs, etc).
-It allows one to reduce size of the final archive.
+This option is useful if you need to exclude extra data (test code, docs, images, PDFs, etc).
+It allows one to reduce the size of the final archive.

+To check which files will be included in the final packages, please use :ref:`cmd_package_pack` command.

 Possible options: